-APPLICATION FOR ADMISSION TO DEGREE OR DIPLOMA
+APPLICATION FOR ADMISSION TO DEGREE OR GRADUATE DIPLOMA

-Application for admission to a degree or diploma must be made on the appropriate form by 31st January.
-Applications for the award of a diploma of Associateship of Sydney Technical College (A.S.T.C.) awarded by the N.S.W.
-Department of Technical Education must be made on the appropriate form by 31st March.
+Application for admission to a degree or graduate diploma must be made on the appropriate form by 14th January.
 Applicants should ensure that they have completed all requirements for the degree or diploma, including industrial training where necessary.